Mount Lassen as seen from the south side near the visitors center.

 West Sulfur creek area inside Lassen National Park near Supans Sulfer Works mining site.

-West Sulfur creek area inside Lassen Volcanic National Park near Supan’s Sulfer Works mining site.
+West Sulfur Creek area inside Lassen Volcanic National Park near Supan’s Sulfer Works mining site.

 About telling stories out of order